jdowns525/skills_Showcase/README.md

 ## Files

-1. `app/controllers/landlords_controller.rb`: This file contains an example of my LandlordsController and the parameters I used to query information, conditionals, and implementing Ruby Gems. (from line 4-21).
+1. `app/controllers/landlords_controller.rb`: This file contains an example of my LandlordsController and the parameters I used to query information, conditionals, and implementing Ruby Gems that could execute the pagination.

 ![LandlordRatingsCode](https://github.com/jdowns525/skills_Showcase/blob/main/line4_21.png)